‘Don’t touch my constitution!’ Togolese resist reforms ahead of election

 The current president was just six months old when his father, General Gnassingbe Eyadema, seized power in 1967, a few years after participating in the country’s first postcolonial coup in 1963.
 His rule was characterised by brutality, his forces accused by Amnesty International of massacring hundreds after a fraudulent election in 1998 [PDF].

 When Eyadema, “le patron” (the boss), died in 2005, the military moved swiftly to install his 38-year-old son, Faure Gnassingbe, in the presidential palace, provoking widespread fury.
 Standing with his Union for the Republic party (UNIR), he won elections shortly afterwards.
-However, the United Nations reported that security forces killed up to 500 people in the ensuring unrest.
+However, the United Nations reported that security forces killed up to 500 people in the ensuing unrest.

-In 2017 and 2018, there was further bouts of deadly unrest.
+In 2017 and 2018, there were further bouts of deadly unrest.
 Thousands of protesters gathered in the streets of Lome, the Togolese capital, to demand that Gnassingbe step down in accordance with the two-term limit set in the original 1992 constitution, a provision scrapped when parliament approved amendments removing presidential term limits in 2002.

 As a sop to critics, the UNIR-heavy parliament passed amendments in 2019, allowing limits to be reimposed for presidential terms from that year onwards, thus paving the way for the president’s re-election in 2020 and 2025.
 Gnassingbe clinched a fourth term in the latest poll, with runner-up Agbeyome Kodjo, who once served as his father’s prime minister, crying foul.
 He and other opposition members accused the government of using fake polling stations and stuffing ballot boxes.